ANALYTICS SOLUTIONS2025-10-09

 This is true if your Enterprise continues to use the traditional tools of Business Intelligence (BI).
 The same is also valid for self-service analytical tools, in fact, more so.

 Just think back to the days when Information Technology (IT) was but a nascent industry.
-When computers were gigantic, spool-tape fed machines, occupying entire rooms, and not the micro version we see in everyone’s palms today.
+When computers were gigantic, spool-tape fed machines, occupying entire rooms, and not the micro version we see in everyone’s palms today, they were pretty different.

 When hardware and software were not part of our daily vocabulary.
 How quickly things have changed.
-Today, even average households have one computer, at least.
+Today, even average households have at least one computer.

-These are a self-contained architecture of tools that enable even the non-technical users amongst us to independently execute a full-spectrum analytic workflow.
+This is a self-contained architecture of tools that enables even the non-technical users among us to execute a full-spectrum analytic workflow independently.

 The Very First Iteration: V-1

-The very first iteration, V-1, which many organizations still deploy, had the IT team analyzing the data and submitting the report to key members of a business.
+The very first iteration, V-1, which many organizations still deploy, involved the IT team analyzing the data and submitting the report to key business members.

-Cumbersome, multi-page reports with charts and tables which seldom were clearly understood.
-The key question, ‘why’, never seemed answered by them.
+Cumbersome, multi-page reports with charts and tables, which were seldom clearly understood.
+The key question, ‘why’, never seemed to be answered by them.
 That was the Paleolithic Period of data analytics.

 Second Iteration: V-2

-Things started to look up after that; it had to since the laws of evolution apply here, too.
+Things started to look up after that; it had to, since the laws of evolution apply here, too.
 V-2 dawned when IT started empowering end-users – that guy in the black suit sitting in the corner office – to analyze the data for themselves, while the former continued to control the data sources and flow.
-BI started looking a little less technical, the hazy figures started coming into focus.
+BI started looking a little less technical, and the hazy figures began to come into focus.

 In the interim, a new species was born – the data analyst – who was a go-between the IT chaps and top management.
-There was a problem – the two teams continued to work independently of each other.
+There was a problem – the two teams continued to work independently.

 Why, for that matter, the C-Suite fellas themselves rarely shared the analysis between them, and so, decisions were never taken with the whole picture in mind.